 Legislative framework

 Section 14 of the PS Act provides that statutory office holders are bound by the Code to the extent prescribed by the PS Regulations.
-Regulation 2.2 of the PS Regulations details the statutory office holders to whom the Code does and does not apply.
+Section 8 of the PS Regulations details the statutory office holders to whom the Code does and does not apply.

 Statutory office holders bound by the Code